SathyaBhat/sathyasays.com/content/posts/2019-03-12-setting-up-a-secure-docker-image-scanning-solution-with-anchore-and-drone-ci.md

 ### Setting up Drone

-[Follow](https://docs.drone.io/installation/github/) the instruction listed on Drone&#8217;s Installation Guide to set up Drone.
+[Follow](https://docs.drone.io/installation/github/) the instruction listed on Drone's Installation Guide to set up Drone.
 A sample Drone server configuration and the command to start Drone is listed below.
 Make sure to substitute the client id and secret with the one generated from the setup

 {{< gist SathyaBhat 2f6b628135586d030b6f3405d2ab8d3b >}}